cvpr-17772/CroR-OSIR/README.md

 ![](Rejection%20Mechanism/Visualization%20On%20The%20Yama%20Dataset/yama_reject_ablation_without_post_and_reject.png)

-As shown in the figure, the results without the rejection module and any post-processing contain a large number of **redundant point pairs**, which lead to a decrease in matching accuracy.
+As shown in the above figure, the results without the rejection module and any post-processing contain a large number of **redundant point pairs**, which lead to a decrease in matching accuracy.

 Then, we performed **post-processing** to remove erroneous match pairs and visualized the results after eliminating the incorrect matches.